danahartweg/flutter_bloc_list_manager/README.md

 ### ItemListBloc

-The `ItemListBloc` is responsible for connecting all of the other blocs, performing the actual filtering and searching, and providing state in order to render your list UI.
+`ItemListBloc` is responsible for connecting all of the other blocs, performing the actual filtering and searching, and providing state in order to render your list UI.
 There is never a reason to dispatch events to this bloc.

 _Example_
 ```dart